camrobjones/ucsd-cogs9/pages/syllabus.md

 - Final part 2:
   - No late submissions accepted

 Your final will include your data science question as well as all the nitty gritty, whys, and hows of the data science project you have chosen.
-You’ll write about your data science question, find some example data, summarize the data, explain how you would wrangle the data to answer your data science question, and describe the types of analysis you would carry out to answer your question of interest.
+You’ll discuss your data science question, find some example data, summarize the data, explain how you would wrangle the data to answer your data science question, and describe the types of analysis you would carry out to answer your question of interest.
 You **WILL NOT** have to actually perform the analysis to answer the question, nor wrangle data, you only write about how you would perform the analysis and what you expect the outcomes will be.

 ---
 To reiterate, your team will make a copy of my Google document template and work on that copy together.
 Make sure to read all the instructions.
 Your team may resubmit as many times as you want up until the submission deadline.
 You will receive feedback along with a grade typically within a week for part 1.
 Feedback from us should be incorporated into part 2 of the final.
 ---

 ### Exam
 The exam is comprehensive and will cover the lectures (and possibly guest lectures).
-TAs/IAs will provide a live or recorded exam review session before the exam.
+TAs/IAs will provide an exam review session before the exam.
+The exam will take place during normal lecture time in class and will last 60 minutes.
+The exam is closed book (no notes, internet, or LLMs) and you must work alone.

-- One multiple-choice exam
-- Available for 72 hours on Gradescope
-- You have 2 continuous hours to finish once started
-- One attempt
-- Open notes, but you must work alone
-- Taken and submitted through Gradescope

-No late exams are permitted, except for extenuating circumstances.
-Please reach out to staff as early as possible if you know something will prevent you from taking the exam on time.
-The later you wait... the less likely we are to accept your request.

 ### Readings & Quizzes
 Quizzes cover the reading material assigned, e.g. Quiz 1 only covers material from reading 1 (R1).

 - Five multiple choice (10 questions) quizzes
-- Available for 48 hours
-- You have 1 hour to finish
+- Taken in the first 15 minutes of class on Canvas
+- No specific quiz day but will be announced in advance
 - One attempt
-- Open notes, but you must work alone.
+- No notes, internet, or LLMs.
 - Taken and submitted through Gradescope

 Your lowest quiz score will be dropped when calculating your final grade.
 Late reading quizzes will be accepted up to 48 hours, however, they will receive ½ credit.